reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ## Indexing a Document
 A Document is the unit of storage in Elasticsearch.
 It is the equivalent of a row in a traditional database.
 Documents are stored in an Index which is the equivalent of a table.
 How we index the document during storage influences the results of a search query.
 When using Spring Data we represent a document in the form of a POJO and decorate it with annotations to define the mapping with Elasticsearch documents.

 Any text stored in Elasticsearch is first processed by an analyzer.
 The analyzer splits the text by common separators like space, and punctuation and removes common English words.
 If we store a text - "The sky is blue", the analyzer will store this as a document with the 'terms' - sky and blue.
-We will be able search this document with text in the form of "blue sky", "sky", "blue" with degree of match indicated by a score.
+We will be able to search this document with text in the form of "blue sky", "sky", "blue" with a degree of the match indicated by a score.

 ## Starting our Elasticsearch Instance
 There are numerous ways of running an Elasticsearch instance :